National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 How the Park Service helps Piping Plovers

-When the Piping Plovers return in spring, park staff members begin watching their activities.
-Once they begin to establish territories, staff and volunteers rope off the nesting areas.
+When the piping plovers return in spring, wildlife monitors begin watching their activities.
+Once they start establishing territories, staff and volunteers rope off the nesting areas.
 This prevents disturbance which might cause the birds to abandon their nests, as well as protecting eggs from being stepped on accidentally.

-Once a complete clutch of 4 eggs has been laid, trained staff build an exclosure, a wire fence with a mesh top, around the nest site.
-This prevents predators such as dogs, gulls, crows, and raccoons from taking the eggs, while allowing the Plovers to pass easily in and out.
+Once a nest has been found, trained staff builds an exclosure, a wire fence with a mesh top, around the nest site.
+This prevents predators such as dogs, gulls, crows, and raccoons from taking the eggs, while allowing the plovers to pass easily in and out.

 After the chicks hatch they are monitored daily until they can fly well.

-With this intensive program the number of Great Lakes nesting Plovers has risen from 17 pairs in 1986 to 59 pairs in 2005.
+With this intensive program, the number of Great Lakes nesting plovers has risen from only 17 pairs in 1986 to 76 pairs in 2017.
+On average, Sleeping Bear Dunes usually has one third of all pairs but in 2017, the Lakeshore was home to 41 pairs: that’s 54% of the entire breeding population!

 Getting to Know Individual Piping Plovers